MichaelJbyte/Linux-Practice-01/README.md

 ### Notes

   - **Output Redirection:** '>' and '>>' are operators which can direct command results into files.
 The single arrow allows you to insert, define, and replace and info any the current file with whatever information you want.
 The double arrow appends, or adds data on top of what is already in the file, allowing you to add multiple command outputs into a single file.
+    * [For example, I used a similar command to save all lines, with the word "ERROR," found in a log: _grep "ERROR" app.log > ~/project/error_report.txt_ ]
   - **Wildcards:** Whenever using wildcards (ex: *.log) you should always specify and use them at the end of the command.
+  - You can use the pipe symbol (|) to send the output of one command into another.
+Very useful for 'grep.'

 ### Commands